Sh0ckFR/threat-actors.com/content/about/_index.md

 Threat-Actors.com is a website created to reference all daily updated links and resources about the different cyber threat actors.

+This website is not an illegal cyber criminal website, the links hosted here are only used for cyber threat analyses purposes.

 If you work as threat analyst and that you want to participate, you can ask a pull request on the [GitHub](https://github.com/Sh0ckFR/threat-actors.com) to update the lists of the resources.

 Here are the different files to edit: